nuxion/labfunctions/README.md

 ## :telescope: Philosophy

-NB Workflows it insn't a complete MLOps solution and it will never be.
+LabFunctions it insn't a complete MLOps solution.

 We try hard to simply and expose the right APIs to the user for the part of scheduling notebooks with reproducibility in mind.

-We also try to give the user the same freedom that lego tiles can give, but we are opinated in some aspects: we understand the process of writing code for data science or/and data analytics, as a engineer problem to be solved
+We also try to give the user the same freedom that lego tiles can gives, but we are opinated in the sense that all code, artifact, dependency and environment should be declareted

 With this point of view, then: